Breakthrough Young Innovative Company (JEIR) France 2026: Conditions and Tax Benefits

 Quarter 4: annual close and de minimis consolidation#

-At year-end, the team consolidates: (i) the audited R&D expense base, (ii) the URSSAF and DGFiP exemptions obtained during the year, (iii) any Bpifrance grant treated as de minimis, and (iv) any other public aid received.
-The cumulative figure is compared with the EUR 200,000 ceiling over three rolling years.
-If the company is approaching the ceiling, the next year's planning must adjust accordingly.
+At year-end, the team consolidates: (i) the audited R&D expense base, (ii) the URSSAF exemptions obtained during the year, (iii) any Bpifrance grant treated as de minimis, and (iv) any other public aid received.
+The cumulative figure of the aid subject to the ceiling is compared with the EUR 300,000 ceiling over three rolling fiscal years (Regulation EU 2023/2831).
+Note that the JEI/JEIR employer contribution exemption is not subject to that ceiling and therefore does not enter the calculation.
+If the company is approaching the ceiling on its other aid, the next year's planning must adjust accordingly.

 Annual filing and JEI/JEIR-specific declarations#

 The JEIR status itself does not require an annual specific declaration to the DGFiP, but the company indicates the regime in its corporate tax return (form 2065) and in the related schedules.
-The URSSAF exemptions are activated through the monthly DSN with a dedicated CTP code for JEIR.
-A mismatch between the IS declaration and the DSN entries is a frequent red flag during audit.
+The URSSAF exemptions are activated through the monthly DSN with a dedicated CTP code.
+A mismatch between the corporate tax return and the DSN entries is a frequent red flag during audit.

 Comparative international perspective: JEIR vs UK R&D regime vs US QSBS#